schiefen12/fireseg_research/README.md

 ## Usage
 This project is set up as a Jupyter Notebook and all the necessary modules and functions are defined within the notebook.

+## Repository Structure

+.
+    ├── Images                                          # Directory containing images that are shown in the notebook and the README.
+    ├── dataset                                         # Directory containing the aerial fire images and the respective segmentation masks.
+    ├── Checkpoints                                     # The fire segmemntation model checkpoints.
+    │   ├── ERFNet.pth                                  # The ERFNet model checkpoint.
+    │   ├── Modified_ERFNet.pth                         # The Modified ERFNet model checkpoint.
+    │   └── mean-std.npy                                # The mean and standard deviation computed on the train dataset.
+    ├── Models
+    │   ├── ERFNet.py                               # Definition of the ERFNet Model.
+    │   ├── EfficientSeg.py                         # Definition of the EfficientSeg Model.
+    │   ├── Modified_DeepLabv3.py                   # Definition of the Modified DeepLabv3 Model.
+    │   ├── Modified_ERFNet.py                      # Definition of the Modified ERFNet Model.
+    │   └── UNet.py                                 # Definition of the U-Net Model.
+    ├── Fire Segmentation Pipeline.ipynb                # Notebook to train and test the models on.
+    └── README.md

 ## Dependencies
 * [OpenCV](https://pypi.org/project/opencv-python/)